apostrophecms/starter-kit-assembly-essentials/README.md

 ### Changing locale separator of your subdomains (optional)

-`localeSeparator` configuration option (defaults to `.`), allows you to change how the subdomains for localized sites (if chosen so) will be built.
+The `localeSeparator` configuration option, which defaults to `.`, allows you to change how the subdomains for localized sites (if chosen so) will be built.
 By default a dot separator will be used.
-For example `fr.cars.your-domain.com` will be the URL of a site, having `cars` short name and `fr` locale with "Separate Host" enabled.
+For example, if "Separate Host" is enabled for a particular locale, `fr.cars.your-domain.com` will be the URL of a site with the short name `cars` and the `fr` locale.
 If you apply the following configuration:
 ```js
 multisite({